seungkilee-cs/Newsum/README.md

 - [x] Receive article data from Python Scraper
 - [x] Send article data to React Frontend for display

+- [ ] Server makes a once a day "scrape" and API call, save the data, and hosts it as the client connects to the app.

 ### Summarizer Module
 - Make calls to some LLM to summarize the news article and return the text to be processed and added to the article object.